 When it comes to the H13 HEPA filter, it can capture airborne particles as small as 0.1 microns.

 Such particles include ultrafine dust, viruses, and fine combustion smoke particles.
-If planning to buy a purifier for your classrooms, we recommend a purifier with an H13 HEPA filter or True HEPA filter.
+If planning to buy a purifier for your classrooms, we recommend air purifiers with an H13 HEPA filter or True HEPA filter.
 Don’t select HEPA-type or HEPA-like air purifiers.

 Higher Clean Air Delivery Rate

-Clean air delivery rate or CADR is how effective an air purifier can clean a room.
-Most air purifiers have three CADR values, namely dust, pollen, and smoke.
+Clean air delivery rate or CADR is how efficiently an air purifier can clean a room.
+Most air purifiers have three CADR values, namely Dust, Pollen, and Smoke.
 The higher the CADR value, the better the air filtration.

 A typical American primary school classroom has an average of 23.1 students above the OECD average of 21.4 students.
 For lower secondary schools, the average class size is 24.3 students than 23.9 students in the OECD.

 When it comes to size, an elementary school classroom in the US is 900 square feet.
 With social distancing, we expect 20 students per teacher and up to 1029 square feet of occupancy.
-If buying an air purifier for a 900 square feet room, we recommend buying two air purifiers with a total CADR of between 450 and 580.
+If buying an air purifier for a 900 square feet room, we recommend buying two air purifiers with a total CADR of between 420 and 500 CFM.

-If the classroom size is more than 1000 square feet, buy one, two, or three purifiers with a total CADR of 650 or higher.
+If the classroom size is more than 1000 square feet, get multiple air purifiers to achieve a total CADR of 530 CFM or higher.

-While these add-ons boost the filtration rate, they also emit ozone and other byproducts.
+While these add-ons boost the air filtration rate, they also emit ozone and other chemical byproducts.
 We recommend avoiding air purifiers with add-ons such as ionizers, plasma, PCO, and UV-C lights.

 Poor air quality can lead to absenteeism in school due to asthma and other respiratory infections.
 It can also increase the transmission of coronavirus between students and staff.

 With a powerful air purifier, it can filter out airborne bacteria and viruses.
-It can also remove asthma and asthma triggers.
+It also removes allergy and asthma triggers.

-If you are looking for the best air purifier for classrooms to improve air quality and reduce the spread of coronavirus, we recommend the units reviewed above.
+If you are looking for the best air purifier for classrooms to improve air quality and reduce coronavirus spread, we recommend the units reviewed above.